Participatory Teaching: Engaging Students for Success

 Improved Critical Thinking

 It challenges students to think critically.
-By encouraging them to analyze, question, and apply knowledge in real-world scenarios, it fosters the development of essential critical thinking skills.
+By encouraging them to analyse, question, and apply knowledge in real-world scenarios, it fosters the development of essential critical thinking skills.
 These skills are invaluable, not only in academic settings but also in professional life.

 Development of Communication Skills